aiymanmohammed/aiymanmohammed/README.md

 # Hi, I'm Aiyman Mohammed

-### Business Analyst · Analytics Professional · Cork, Ireland
+### Business Analyst · QA/Performance Engineer · Cork, Ireland

 I turn data and business complexity into decisions that organisations can act on.
 MSc Business Analytics graduate from University College Cork, with 2+ years of enterprise experience bridging technical teams and business stakeholders.